Five-Dimensional Path Integrals for Six-Dimensional Conformal Field Theories: Instantons

-Before moving on to find the more general local counterparts to these \ward{} identities, let us describe an equivalent but nonetheless useful formulation of the quantum theory.
-This formulation, in terms of \textit{instanton operators}, will in particular allow for an infinitesimal form of (\ref{eq: WT identity nice generators})--(\ref{eq: WT identity K}), while also making contact with previous work in Lorentzian Yang-Mills theories in five dimensions \cite{Lambert:2014jna,Tachikawa:2015mha,Bergman:2016avc}.
+Before moving on to find the more general local counterparts to these \ward{} identities, let us describe an equivalent but nonetheless useful notation we may use to denote instanton insertions in the quantum theory.
+This reformulation, in terms of \textit{instanton operators}, will in particular allow for a compact infinitesimal form of (\ref{eq: WT identity nice generators})--(\ref{eq: WT identity K}), while also making contact with previous work in Lorentzian Yang-Mills theories in five dimensions \cite{Lambert:2014jna,Tachikawa:2015mha,Bergman:2016avc}.\\

-We introduce a set of local disorder operators $\{\I_n(x)\}_{n\in\mathbb{Z}}$, known as instanton operators.
-If there are no instanton operators present in a correlation function, then we perform the path integral assuming no instanton insertions.
-Otherwise, the insertion of $\I_n(x)$ instructs us to perform the path integral with an instanton insertion at $x$, with charge $n$.
-In this way, we have